On the Net

 ... and in an emergency

-... you must act quickly, get help!
-Call 112, an emergency doctor must help the person concerned - there is a danger to life!
+• ... you must act quickly now, get help!
+Dial the emergency number 112.
+An emergency doctor must help the person concerned – their life is in danger!

-... check the affected person's breathing and pulse, if necessary place them in the recovery position
+• ... check the person's breathing and pulse, place them in the recovery position if necessary.

-... the emergency numbers always work, even if you have no credit left on your mobile phone
+• ... emergency numbers always work, even if you have no credit left on your mobile phone.

-... if you are the victim, have bruises or wounds and can't remember, confide in someone immediately!
-No matter how late it is, call a friend, your family or another trusted person for support
+• ... if you are the person affected, have bruises or wounds and cannot remember anything, confide in someone immediately!
+No matter how late it is, call a friend, your family or another trusted person for support.

-... if you believe that you have been abused or raped, have yourself examined as quickly as possible in hospital, an emergency room or by a doctor you trust, knockout drops can only be detected in blood and urine for 12 hours.
+• ... if you think you have been abused or raped, get yourself checked out as soon as possible at a hospital, emergency room or by a doctor you trust; most knockout drugs are only detectable in blood and urine for up to 12 hours.

 How do knockout drops work?

-Knockout drops initially cause a feeling of well-being and relaxation.
-The effect of knockout drops is unpredictable due to mixed consumption, for example with alcohol.
-The effect sets in approx. 10 - 20 minutes after administration and can last up to several hours.
-Those affected are often euphoric at first and feel good.
-It is often assumed that this is the effect of the alcohol.
-As knockout drops also have a disinhibiting effect, atypical behaviour may occur, e.g. violent flirting.
-The person affected can suddenly ‘turn on’, and even friends sometimes notice a sudden change in mood.
-This is followed by nausea, dizziness and a sudden onset of fatigue.
+Knockout drugs initially cause feelings of well-being and relaxation.
+When mixed with alcohol, for example, the effects of knockout drugs are unpredictable.
+The effects set in approximately 10 to 20 minutes after administration and can last for up to several hours.
+Those affected often feel euphoric and well at first.
+It is often assumed that this is the effect of alcohol.
+Since knockout drugs also have a disinhibiting effect, atypical behaviour may occur, e.g. intense flirting.
+The victim may suddenly ‘wind up’, and friends sometimes notice a sudden change in mood in the victim.
+This is followed by nausea, dizziness and sudden fatigue.
 Other side effects include headaches, vomiting, shortness of breath, movement disorders, cramps and paralysis, and/or confusion.
-Victims are usually unconscious for several hours, ranging from dazed to severely comatose, and can no longer remember anything.
-Even before the loss of consciousness, the person affected is rendered weak-willed and very easy to manipulate by the effects of the knockout drops.
-Despite this, they can still talk and move normally for a short time and friends or other outsiders do not realise what is happening.
+As a rule, those affected are unconscious for several hours, ranging from dazed to severely comatose, and cannot remember anything.
+Even before losing consciousness, the effect of the knockout drugs renders the person affected helpless and very easy to manipulate.
+Nevertheless, they can still talk and move normally for a short time, and friends or other outsiders do not notice what is happening.

 What can you do if you have a concrete suspicion?

-Sexualised violence involving knockout drops can also happen to boys* and men*.
-Initial counselling and help is available from the violence against men helpline on 0800 1239900
+Sexualised violence under the influence of knockout drops can also happen to boys* and men*.
+Initial counselling and help is available from the Violence Against Men Helpline on 0800 1239900.